 Exposure to artificial light in coral reefs is stifling clownish survival.
 So clownfish survive and have the ability to reproduce.
 All depending on less artificial light.
 Because it’s impacting the species.
 A species made famous by the movie Finding Nemo.

 Researchers from Flinders University in South Australia researched fish and artificial light at night (ALAN).
-When increased ALAN occurred it masked natural cues of the ocean.
-This therefore destroyed All proper prompts for clownfish eggs hatching.
+When increased ALAN occurred, it masked natural cues of the ocean.
+This, therefore, destroyed All proper prompts for clownfish eggs hatching.

-Worst of all, this problem further exacerbated by increasing urbanization in coastal areas.
+Worst of all, this problem is further exacerbated by increasing urbanization in coastal areas.
 Areas where artificial light spills out into reefs close to shore.

 There are 30 species of clownfish.
 All or most of which live in anemones.
 Anemones are in the shallow waters of the Indian Ocean.
 As well as the Red Sea and the western Pacific.